-- The Trust Advisor Newsletter – There’s a fresh new resource for psychologists!
-The Trust rolled out its quarterly newsletter as part of our continued support and dedication to our policyholders and to the profession of psychology.
+- The Trust Advisor Newsletter – The Trust continues to provide its newsletter as part of our continued support and dedication to our policyholders and the profession of psychology.
 Each issue explores developments within the industry, highlights various upcoming events, provides details on matters pertinent to students and early career psychologists, delivers information about our valuable partners, and much more.
+To download the latest copy, please visit https://parma.trustinsurance.com/Resource-Center/Newsletter.

 - Trust Risk Management Workshops through State Associations – The Trust continues its commitment to our valued State, Provincial and Territorial Psychological Associations (SPTAs).
-This partnership provides support for SPTAs, including the 47 that endorse The Trust.
-In conjunction with the state psychological associations, The Trust produced 34 workshops, bringing over 2,677 attendees.
+This partnership provides support for SPTAs, including the 48 that endorse The Trust.
+In conjunction with the state psychological associations, The Trust presented nearly 50 webinars through 2020; 23 of which were 6-hour continuing education workshops conducted by Trust Risk Management Consultants (known as The Trust Advocates) who are licensed psychologists with extensive legal, ethical and risk management expertise.
+The workshops offered CE credits for all psychologists and insurance premium discounts for those insured through The Trust Sponsored Professional Liability Insurance Program.

 - The Trust SPTA Advisory Council – The Trust is always interested in learning different ways we can help to support state associations, so we created The Trust SPTA Advisory Council in late 2018.
 The focus of The Trust SPTA Advisory Council is to brainstorm on ways to enhance the mutually beneficial relationship between The Trust and SPTAs organizationally and financially.
-Led by Dr. Jana Martin, CEO of The Trust, the current Advisory Council consists of the Executive Directors from the following SPTAs: Hawaii, Mississippi, Nebraska, South Dakota and Ohio.
-These Advisory Council members represent small, medium and large associations from various regions along with the right mix of experience.
-We’ve had several conference calls in 2019 and have been brainstorming on various projects which might benefit all SPTAs.
-We will be launching a pilot project on leadership development in Q1 and Q2 of 2020—be sure to look for more information on how you will benefit from the work of The Trust SPTA Advisory Council.
+Led by Dr. Jana Martin, CEO of The Trust, the current Advisory Council consists of the Executive Directors from the following SPTAs: Hawaii, Mississippi, Nebraska, Ohio and North Carolina.
+These Advisory Council members represent small, medium and large associations from various regions along with a mix of experience.

 These are just the highlights!
-Please read the entire report for more detailed information about our many accomplishments in 2019.
+Please read the entire report for more detailed information about our many accomplishments in 2020.
 Thank you for being a part of The Trust Community.
-We continue to ensure that our motto, “For Psychologists, By Psychologists,” resonates in everything we do.
-And remember, we’re more than just insurance!
+We continue to ensure that our motto, “For Psychologists, By Psychologists” resonates in everything we do.
+And remember, we're more than just insurance!

 Jana N. Martin, Ph.D.